tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I improved my knowledge about http request methods.
 Now I feel that I know well about GET, POST, UPDATE and DELETE.
 I also learned about .filter() and .find() and when to use each one.

 **Thoughts**: I feel that I'm learning so much these past days, I will keep in this rhythm and get better each day.
 Fullstack with javascript is my goal.

+### Day 55 July 07, 2020

+**Today's Progress**: Today I didn't have so much time to study so I only improved the semantic of the html of my project, I learned how to use table, thead, tbody, etc.

+**Thoughts**: I need a new computer.
+My actual computer is very slow and I can't be productive as I want to.